dxkku/dxkku/README.md

 ---

 ### 🚀 About Me
-* 🔭 Currently working on custom server environments and automation.
+* 🔭 Currently working on custom server environments, cheat development, and automation.
-* 🎮 Passionate about competitive gaming and low-level development.
+* 🎮 Passionate about competitive gaming and low-level systems engineering.
-* 💬 Ask me about game modifications, server setups, or scripting.
+* 💬 Ask me about memory manipulation, custom core plugins, or server setups.
 * 📫 Reach out directly on Discord: **@7.2u**

+---

+### ⚡ Skill Breakdown

+*   **🛠️ Systems & Low-Level (Advanced):** Heavy focus on C++, C#, and Java.
+Experienced in memory manipulation, kernel-level driver execution, and architecting custom matchmaking and core logic for game servers.
+*   **⚙️ Backend & Automation (Strong):** Proficient in Python, JavaScript (Node.js), and Bash/PowerShell.
+Skilled in third-party API integration, automated deployments, and managing VPS environments.
+*   **🌐 Web & Front-End (Functional):** Capable with HTML5 and web structure for deploying and managing custom platforms and interfaces.

 ### 💻 Languages and Tools